 The regional natural reserve of Saint Maurin

 The reserve measures over 25 hectares.
-It overlooks the right bank of the Verdon, just a few kilometers from Lake Sainte Croix.
+It overlooks the right bank of the Verdon, just a few kilometers from the second largest artificial lake in France; Sainte Croix.
 A site formed on the slopes of several terraces of natural meadows and tuff deposits.
 Finally, many resurgences emerge from the cliff in spring or in rainy weather.
 From departmental 952, you can see an imposing fall.
 You will find there ready the only place for automobile, such as a garage cut in the rock.
 Another solution is to park your vehicle at the Col de l’Olivier.
 Then come on foot via the fishermen’s path.

 The Riches of Saint Maurin

 Geological riches (tuffs, resurgences …), flora (priority habitats of community interest) but also fauna (insect, avifauna, bat), allow an interesting educational approach both overhanging and below the road.
 Water, plants and animals; A perfect ecosystem for humans.
 With its dominant position, the site also presents an important defensive asset.

 A centuries-old human settlement

 In the middle of the Gorges du Verdon, Saint Maurin offers a refreshing and welcoming atmosphere where people came to settle a long time ago.
 Indeed, the occupation of these places could date back to the 5th century with a religious installation based at the Abbey of LERINS.
 Later, Saint Maurin appears in the 9th century in acts of the Abbey of St VICTOR.
 Finally, the troglodyte arrangements of several caves are still visible.
 They confirm the use of this site until recent times and participate in the magic already present.

 Being accompanied by a professional will help you appreciate the riches of this very secret site.